Take Care of It and It Will Take Care of You

 Since the soil can no longer absorb wastewater fast enough, it backs up from the drain field to the septic tank.
 Drains will empty slowly and sewage may start to back up on basement or first floor fixtures.

-Backups can also be caused by blockages, breaks, or movements in drainage pipes that
+Backups can also be caused by blockages, breaks, or movements in drainage pipes that interfere with normal drainage.

 There are various “miracle” additives on the market which promise to improve septic system performance, but there is little evidence that they do any good.